When Fall arrives, molting is not far behind. Broody hens have probably already molted.

 They need to be able to make it through winter, to begin with, and keeping warm takes a ton of energy…energy that can’t be “wasted” on egg-laying.

-With that being said, if your chickens are reasonably warm, have the protein they need, and enough daylight, they can safely lay eggs throughout the winter without it negatively affecting their energy, thus health.
+With that being said, if your chickens are reasonably warm, have the protein they need and have enough daylight, they can safely lay eggs throughout the winter without it negatively affecting their energy, thus health.

 Some swear by heating their coops to ensure their chickens are warm, others believe that chickens regulate their body temps quite well on their own, as long as they have the shelter they need.